5growth/aimlp/README.md

 To install BigDL, follow the [instructions](https://bigdl-project.github.io/master/#PythonUserGuide/install-without-pip/) in the project documentation.
 It is suggested to build the requirements archive using 'conda pack'.
-The following code can be used as example:
+The following commands can be used as example:

     #!/bin/sh
     conda create -y -n bigdl python=3.6
     conda activate bigdl
     # requirements as provided by bigdl
-    conda install -c conda-forge bigdl/bin/requirements.txt
-    conda pack -o environment.tar.gz
+    conda install -y -c conda-forge --file bigdl/bin/requirements.txt conda pack -o environment.tar.gz
     conda deactivate bigdl
     conda remove --name bigdl --all